Research degrees

 What is a research degree?

-A postgraduate research degree challenges you to develop and complete an independent research project that pushes the boundaries of our understanding.
+A postgraduate research degree challenges you to complete a research project that pushes the boundaries of our understanding.

 Unlike a taught degree, a research degree emphasises independence of learning and increased specialisation.
 You will manage your own research project in order to investigate your topic in depth and to produce new ideas, arguments and solutions.